Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 My GIS Jobs

-Founded in 2011, My GIS Jobs has the highest listing count of any dedicated GIS job board.
-Listings are organized by role (GIS Analyst: 77, GIS Developer: 37, GIS Internship: 31, GIS Technician: 25, GIS Coordinator: 15) and by all 50 US states with counts.
+Founded in 2011, My GIS Jobs has the highest listing count of any dedicated GIS job board (apart from GEO CAREERS).
+Listings are organized by role (Analyst, Developer, Internship, Technician, Coordinator) and by all 50 US states with counts.
 Salary ranges are displayed on many listings, from ~$55K for coordinators to $185K+ for senior roles.
 Listings are fresh (most within the past week) and sortable by relevance, date, or deadline.
 The site has a modern card-based layout, responsive design, email alerts, and Google sign-in.
 Featured/premium placements are clearly labeled.
-This is the most functional dedicated GIS job search experience available.
+If you want a pure GIS job board with zero noise and a clean interface, this is the best option for US-based roles.

 Strengths: Largest niche listing count, modern design, salary shown, category filters, daily freshness, 100% GIS signal.